ThailerL/glass-garden/README.md

 Click on any resource to pull up its metrics and logs, plus a live preview of whatever it's serving.
 Access between resources works by drawing edges between them.

 It's all inside a WebAssembly VM in the tab, so there's nothing to install or sign up for.
 Nothing leaves your machine, and the whole thing is easily self-hostable.

+A two-minute guided tour starts you off at [glass.garden](https://glass.garden/).

 ## Self-hosting